 Next we wade up another stream through its reef and rice plants and again, there is weather and currents and water everywhere, fireflies, seeds and life.
 I’m taken back to Bjork in the Eden Project and am once again baffled by how corrupted our brains must be if it takes the most advance technology to tell us how beautiful nature is.
 This afternoon all big questions have come up in my head about life, believes and the universe at least once.
 About the real meanings behind words like “ecosystem” and “symbiosis” and how our body is not just a network of reactions.
 Or maybe it is.
 Maybe it is more, maybe not – it has been almost a spiritual journey so far.

 A brilliant orchestra of beams brings us back to reality, a choreography by light only and it might in its own way be the best room.
 There is still a lot to see.

 Shoes are indeed recommended from now in this open space area with its hills and dives, with whales floating around, light globes and several occasions to bring your own drawings to the wall, interacting with others in oceans of creativity, man-made or naturally.
 You could spend the whole day here, playing, climbing and discovering and even though children love it, it does not for once feels childish.
 But we have three hours of sensory overload already behind us and promise that we will never return to Tokyo without coming here.

-Booking your museum tickets online well in advance is highly recommended.
-Each ticket cost 3,200 yen.
+Booking your museum tickets online well in advance is recommended.
+Each ticket cost us 3,200 yen.